rushtehrani/blog/content/post/running-jupyter-notebooks-on-docker.md

 draft = false
-title = "Running Jupyter Notebooks on Docker" tags = ["jupyter", "ipython", "docker"] description = "Running Jupyter Notebooks on Docker" keywords = ["docker", "jupyter", "containers"]
+title = "Running Jupyter Notebooks on Docker" tags = ["jupyter", "ipython", "docker"] description = "A simple and quick way to get Jupyter notebooks up and running quickly is to run them on Docker." keywords = ["docker", "jupyter", "containers"]
 +++